Outdoor Experiences in Bathurst

 Prefer to explore on four wheels?
 Detour Adventures offer half-day and full-day 4WD tours of the area with tours departing from Bathurst.
 The half-day tour takes you on a 4WD path to the highest peak in the area – 1,300 metres above sea level – to take in stunning views over the Bathurst plains.
 Enjoy morning tea in the bush air, learn about the local flora and fauna, try your luck at gold panning and take in the view from the natural volcanic rock lookout high above Winburndale Nature Reserve.

-Sick of waking up to the whirr of traffic, writing a mental to-do list before your feet even hit the ground?
-Escape the rat race for a weekend of glamping at Mayfield Garden.
-Comprising 36 acres of cool climate garden, this is no billy tea, damper and half-deflated-lilo kind of camping experience.
-The luxury tents are furnished with proper beds, plush mattresses, goose feather pillows, rugs and lamps and guests have access to hot showers.
-For dinner, you’ll feast on a gourmet barbecue, made with fresh produce from Mayfield’s own veggie garden.
-After tucking into campfire favourite S'mores, head to the Obelisk Pond for a spot of star gazing.
-Mayfield Garden is about a 40 minute drive from Bathurst.
-Book Glamping here.
-And be sure to download the 'Bathurst - Step Beyond' App featuring a fascinating tour of Mayfield narrated by gardening guru Graeme Ross.
+Sick of the whirr of traffic, need to escape to a place of beauty and serenity?
+Escape the rat race to Mayfield Garden, 36 acres of exceptional cool climate garden.
+Mayfield Garden is about a 30 minute drive from Bathurst.
+Book your garden entry tickets HERE.
+And be sure to download the 'Bathurst - Step Beyond' App featuring a fascinating tour of Mayfield Garden narrated by gardening guru Graeme Ross.
 Get it for FREE on the Apple Store or Google Play.

 Off-Road Wine and Food Safari